What is salary sacrifice in superannuation?

-Simply put, salary sacrificing superannuation is an arrangement with your employer to give up some of your pre-tax salary to make voluntary contributions to your super.
-This can be in addition to the superannuation guarantee (SG) contributions that the employer is required to make.
+Simply put, salary sacrificing superannuation is a voluntary arrangement you make with your employer to give up some of your pre-tax salary to make voluntary contributions to your super.

 Benefits

-Salary sacrifice can be very worthwhile if you pay more than 15% tax on your salary.
+Salary sacrifice can be worthwhile if you pay more than 15% tax on your salary.

-This is because any before-tax money you pay into your super is taxed at 15% (or 30% if you earn more than $250,000 because of the Division 293 tax), whereas any money you take home will be taxed at your regular income tax rate, which could be as high as 47%.
-There is an annual contributions cap, this is touched on later in the post.
+This is because any before-tax money you pay into your super fund is taxed at 15% (or 30% if you earn more than $250,000 because of the Division 293 tax), whereas any money you take home will be taxed at your regular income tax rate, which could be as high as 47%.

-Adding small amounts will also make a large difference in the long run.
+Adding small amounts can also make a large difference in the long run.

 An extra $25 a week from age 35 to retirement at 65 could add around $147,268 to your final retirement amount, assuming 8% return, compounded annually.